Kashmir Shaivism: Origins (9th century CE)

-Main theologians of the Trika
+Growth and flowering (900-1200 CE)

 The main theologians of Trika Shaivism are those of the Pratyabhijñā (Recognition) school of Shaiva non-dual philosophy.

-Somānanda was the first theologian of the recognition school and his main work is the Śivadr̥ṣṭi.
-However, it was Utpaladeva (c.
+Somānanda (875-925) wrote the Śivadr̥ṣṭi, "the first work of full-fledged scholastic philosophy" of the Trika school.
+Utpaladeva (c.
 900–950 CE) and Abhinavagupta (c.
-950–1016, a student of one of Utpaladeva's disciples) who developed the system into its mature form.
-Utpaladeva's Īśvarapratyabhijñā-kārikā (Verses on the Recognition of the Lord) is one of the main works of this tradition, however, it was overshadowed by the work of Abhinavagupta.
+950–1016, a student of one of Utpaladeva's disciples) developed the Pratyabhijñā-system into its mature form.
+Utpaladeva's Īśvarapratyabhijñā-kārikā (Verses on the Recognition of the Lord) is one of the main works of this tradition, but was overshadowed by the work of Abhinavagupta.
 Thus, according to Torella, "Abhinavagupta's Īśvarapratyabhijñā-Vimarśinī and the Īśvarapratyabhijñā-Vivr̥ti-Vimarśinī (a commentary on Utpaladeva’s Vivr̥ti on his own Īśvarapratyabhijñā-Kārikā and Vr̥tti) are generally considered the standard works of the Pratyabhijñā."
 Torella notes however, that "most of Abhinavagupta’s ideas are just the development of what Utpaladeva had already expounded."

 Abhinavagupta's tantric synthesis was the most influential form of the tantric "Kashmir Shaivism".
 It brought together elements from the following sampradayas (lineages): the Trika, Pratyabhijñā, the Kaula Krama, and Shaiva Siddhantha.

 Abhinavagupta wrote numerous other works on Shaiva tantra.
 His Tantrāloka, Mālinīślokavārttika, and Tantrasāra are mainly based on the Mālinīvijayottara Tantra, although they also drew heavily on the Kali-based Krama tradition of the Kulamārga.
 Abhinavagupta's Tantrāloka is probably his most important work.
 According to Christopher Wallis, "the Tantrāloka is a monumental explication of Tantrik practice and philosophy in over 5,800 verses.
 It is encyclopedic in its scope though not organized like an encyclopedia, for instead of just enumerating theories and practices, it brings them all into a coherent framework in which everything has its place and everything makes sense in relation to the whole."

 One of Abhinavagupta's students, Kshemaraja, is also an important figure who authored the short Pratyabhijñāhṛdayam (The Essence of Self-Recognition).

 Jayaratha (1150–1200 CE) wrote a commentary on the Tantrāloka.

-Decline and influence
+Decline (1200 CE - 20th century)

-The institutional basis and support for the Trika Shaiva tradition mostly disappeared with Islamic conquests of the region leading to the slow decline and contraction of the tradition (thought it continued to be passed down and practiced well into the 18th century).
+After 1200 CE, the institutional basis and support for the Shaiva and Buddhist Tantric tradition mostly disappeared with Islamic conquests of the region leading to the slow decline and contraction of the tradition, though especially the Kaula-influenced lineages continued to be passed down and practiced by wandering ascetics well into the 18th century, due to their non-institutionalized structure.